wp-plugins/mangapress/readme.txt

 Manga+Press is a webcomic managment system for Wordpress.
 Manga+Press uses Wordpress's posts, pages and categories to help you keep track of your comic posts.
 Manga+Press also includes its own custom template tags to help make creating themes easier.

-2.0.1 Update 7/7/2009 - Bug-fix.
-Discovered a problem in the code that when plugin is activated, database tables might not be created.

 == Installation ==

 1. Unpack the .zip file onto your hard drive.

-2. Upload the `mangapress` folder to the `/wp-content/plugins/` directory, then upload the `theme-manga-press` folder to the `/wp-content/themes/` directory.
+2. Upload the `mangapress` folder to the `/wp-content/plugins/` directory.

 3. Activate the plugin through the 'Plugins' menu in WordPress